nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 3. We're just in development, so we want to choose **test mode** in order to allow anyone to read and write from the database.
 Later on, you might want to lock down the database so that only specific users or sites can access our database.
 For now, select 'Start in test mode'.
 Click 'Enable'.
 ![Step 8](https://hychalknotes.s3.amazonaws.com/firebase-step8-2019.png)

-4. If you were successful at creating a database, you would be redirected to this page:
+4. If you were successful at creating a database, you would be redirected to a page that looks like the one below.
 ![Step 9](https://hychalknotes.s3.amazonaws.com/firebase-step9-2019.png)

 ## Understanding data structure in Firebase